-- Opportunities to establish or join an association representing one's cultural identity or interests. - and events (e.g. festivals, concerts, performances). - Opportunities to develop personal creativity and cultural knowledge, e.g. through the availability and accessibility of cultural and artistic education, language learning, etc. - Opportunities to design cultural projects and contribute to public debates around cultural issues. - Recognition that diverse identities are constitutive of the cultures of one city or town and that diversity is a value to be recognised, protected and celebrated.
+- Opportunities to establish or join an association representing one's cultural identity or interests. - Opportunities to access cultural facilities (e.g. libraries, cultural centres, theatres, museums) and events (e.g. festivals, concerts, performances). - Opportunities to develop personal creativity and cultural knowledge, e.g. through the availability and accessibility of cultural and artistic education, language learning, etc. - Opportunities to design cultural projects and contribute to public debates around cultural issues. - Recognition that diverse identities are constitutive of the cultures of one city or town and that diversity is a value to be recognised, protected and celebrated.